r-xue/ads2bibdesk/README.rst

 * BibDesk (>=1.7.1)

 While the program likely works on slightly older software versions, I don't focus on the backward compatibility.
-Considering that Python 2.7 will be deprecated and `Python 3.7 will not even be shipped with MacOS 10.15 (Catalina) by Apple <https://developer.apple.com/documentation/macos_release_notes/macos_catalina_10_15_beta_2_release_notes>`_ (so the users can do whatever you want), the decision looks appropriate and will reduce the required maintenance/development efforts in longer-term.
+Considering that Python 2.7 will be deprecated at the end of 2019 and `Python will not even be shipped with MacOS 10.15 (Catalina) by Apple <https://developer.apple.com/documentation/macos_release_notes/macos_catalina_10_15_beta_2_release_notes>`_ (so the users can do whatever you want), the decision looks appropriate and will reduce the required maintenance/development efforts in longer-term.
 On my working machine (Mojave), I have Python 3.7 from MacPorts as default::

     sudo port select pip pip37